 In case you needed some good news for today, you don’t need to study for hours in order to acquire the specific knowledge you need.
 But, let’s take things step by step.

-It consists of bites of information covered in a variety of formats, such as images, short videos, micro-assessments and games, which are designed to check some specific learning objectives and which provide knowledge in a more engaging and interactive way.
+Microlearning is a method used in the eLearning environment, which consists of bites of information covered in a variety of formats, such as images, short videos, micro-assessments and games, which are designed to check some specific learning objectives and which provide knowledge in a more engaging and interactive way.

-Now that you have an idea about what micro-learning is, let's move on to the benefits it brings for your company, in the process of delivering efficient corporate trainings.
+Now that you have an idea about what microlearning is, let’s move on to the benefits it brings for your company, in the process of delivering efficient corporate trainings.

 Nowadays, when there is a constant flow of new information and skills to be acquired, corporate trainings are a must-have in order to check your business objectives.
 You need your teams to be well-prepared, preferably in a short period of time and to fully use the information they get.

-Micro-learning is a powerful tool in the process of knowledge retention because the learners don't have to clutter their minds with tons of information, some irrelevant, which would force them to further skim through it in order to keep the relevant content.
+eLearning is a life-saving solution to accomplish all these necessities, and microlearning is a powerful tool in the process of knowledge retention because the learners don’t have to clutter their minds with tons of information, some irrelevant, which would force them to further skim through it in order to keep the relevant content.
 Through this method, they get the specific information they need in order to check some concrete goals and to provide them with the skills they need in order to fulfil their business tasks.

 As I’ve mentioned before and as you all know already, the attention span nowadays is getting shorter and, moreover, the training time the employees have is also shorter.
 And when they move from the tons of tasks they have to the corporate training, they are not as pleased as one might think.
 Why?
 Because constantly adding information might be overwhelming.